Older Australians have the right to receive safe, compassionate and quality care and services.

 - Strengthened Quality Standards pilot project – Provider fact sheet (PDF, 412 KB).

 Have your say

-We value your questions, suggestions and feedback, and look forward to working with you together, as we strive to continuously improve on the services available to our older Australians.
+We value your questions, suggestions and feedback.
+We look forward to working together to improve our services to older Australians continuously.

 If you have any questions or comments, please email firstname.lastname@example.org.